 Families may pay out their camp fees over a period of time.
 All fees must be paid in full no later than 30 days prior to your session.
-Contact the Cho-Yeh office for questions regarding payments and balances due.
+Contact the Cho-Yeh office, (936) 328-3200, for questions regarding payments and balances due.

 What does a typical day look like at Cho-Yeh?

 Campers stay busy at camp!
-From Bible Study, team competition, activities and evening programs to cabin devotional at bedtime, our day is packed with fun!
+From Bible Study, team competition, activities, and evening programs to cabin devotional at bedtime, our day is packed with fun!
 Check out our Daily Schedule!